 Buyer beware: while the price tag may say one thing, prices marked typically don’t include tax.
-New York City sales tax on goods and services is 8.875 percent.
+The sales tax on most goods and services in New York City is 8.875 percent.
 But there are a few exceptions:

-No sales tax on food items purchased at grocery stores, or on prescription drugs.
+There is no sales tax on many food items purchased at grocery stores (heated or otherwise prepared foods are an exception), or on prescription drugs.

 And there is no sales tax on clothing or footwear under $110.